stevemussmann/GTseqTools/README.md

 # GTseqTools
 [![DOI](https://zenodo.org/badge/520264976.svg)](https://zenodo.org/badge/latestdoi/520264976)
-Program for filtering GTseq genotype data and converting to various file formats
+Program for filtering GTseq genotype data, conducting QA/QC, and converting to various file formats

-This program is a work in progress.
-This README.md file will be updated regarding program functionality as features are added.

-## Python Version Compatibility
+## Python Version Compatibility and Dependencies
-This program has only been tested in Python v3.10.
-However, it should be compatible with Python v3.8+.
-Compatibility is somewhat restrictive because the GTconvert class uses syntax that is new to Python as of v3.8.
+This program has been tested with Python >= 3.12 but it should be compatible with Python >= 3.8.
+The GTconvert class uses syntax that was introduced to Python in version 3.8.
+Testing and development was conducted with the following versions of Python libraries:

-## Dependencies
+- holoviews = 1.23.1
-- matplotlib
+- matplotlib = 3.10.7
+- numpy = 2.3.4
+- openpyxl = 3.1.5
-- pandas
+- pandas = 2.3.3
-- scipy
+- scipy = 1.16.3

 ## Installation
-One option for installation is the setup of a conda environment.
-This can be accomplished by first installing [Miniconda](https://docs.conda.io/en/latest/miniconda.html), and might be the easiest option if you do not have admin privileges on your computer.
-See the [basic account configuration, conda installation, etc.](https://github.com/stevemussmann/ca_chinook?tab=readme-ov-file#basic-account-configuration-conda-installation-etc-) section in one of my other repositories to see how I typically install custom software.
+I recommend setting up a conda environment.
+This can be accomplished by first installing [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+See the [basic account configuration, conda installation, etc.](https://github.com/stevemussmann/ca_chinook?tab=readme-ov-file#basic-account-configuration-conda-installation-etc-) section in one of my other repositories to see how I install custom software.
 You do not need to repeat this part of the installation procedure if you have already done it for another one of my packages.

 Next, create a conda environment in which this program can be run.
 Use the following command, which should install a sufficiently recent version of python:
 ```
-conda create -n GTseqTools -c conda-forge python=3 pandas openpyxl matplotlib scipy holoviews
+conda create -n GTseqTools -c conda-forge python=3 holoviews matplotlib numpy openpyxl pandas scipy
 ```

 The environment can be activated when needed with the following command.
 Make sure the `GTseqTools` environment is active before running the software.
 ```
 conda activate GTseqTools